adnammit/notes/codeBible.md

     - reading/refactoring code
     - what makes for maintainable code?
     - types vs unit testing
+    - singleton: class which only allows one instance of itself to be created
+    - interface vs abstract class
+    - Big O notation: "this algorithm takes at most x amount of time"
      - recursion
      - powers of 2 ?
+    - low coupling: keep components of coding separate so a fault in one does not break them all
-    - low coupling/high cohesion
+    - high cohesion
     - design patterns: book by Martin Fowler
     - algorithms
     - use node in MVC schema